 In early 2018, REU met with the Roseville Fire Department (RFD) to determine what areas exist within REU's electric service territory that could be augmented by additional measures to help mitigate potential wildfire risk.
 A designated "open space" area was identified as one that could benefit from additional fire countermeasures due to live and dead vegetation that can accumulate and increase the likelihood of a vegetation fire.
-Additionally, it is more difficult to get certain fire apparatus in portions of this area, subsequently labeled the "City Wildfire Reduction Zone."
+Additionally, it is more difficult to get certain fire apparatus in portions of this area, subsequently labeled the "City Wildfire Reduction Zone".
+As of January 3rd 2022, mitigation measures for this area are concluded.